marcos-de-sousa/BioTaxGeo/README.md

 ### Taxonomy Check

-GBIF base information is compared with that of your spreadsheet to match whether your data matches GBIF data ( <a href="https://www.gbif.org/" target="_blank">GBIF</a> ), start the verification by selecting the correct card.
+The user will submit a spreadsheet to check the taxonomy fields of all records of the species collected.
+The checking process is done via Species API in Global Biodiversity Information Facility (GBIF) ( <a href="https://www.gbif.org/" target="_blank">GBIF</a> ) database.
+BioTaxGeo will check if the taxonomy is valid, if there are problems in the taxonomic data the system will suggest corrections according to the screens below.

 <p align="center"><img src="files/images/pt1.gif" width="740" height="460"></p>